 Richmond, Virginia, United States

-Change in Average Daily Cigarette Use
+Average Daily Cigarette Use

 Number of cigarettes used in the past day, collected via daily text survey, averaged over the past week

-Time frame: Week 1 vs. Week 6
+Time frame: Randomization and Week 6

-Change in Carbon Monoxide Exposure
+Carbon Monoxide Exposure

-A biomarker of combusted cigarette use collected from exhaled breath
+A biomarker of combusted cigarette use collected from exhaled breath.

-Time frame: Week 1 vs. Week 6
+Time frame: Randomization and Week 6

-Willingness to Substitute from Cigarettes to ENDS
+Willingness to Substitute From Cigarettes to ENDS

 Time frame: Week 6